-The Gaming Activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Appendix D, and the Gaming Activities may only continue as long as the Tribe maintains the ordinance.
-The Tribe shall provide written notice to the State that it has adopted the ordinance, along with a copy of the ordinance, on or before the effective date of this Compact.
+Notwithstanding any other provision of this Compact, and except as otherwise provided by applicable federal law, this Compact shall be null and void if, on or before its effective date, the Tribe has not confirmed the enactment or continuing effect of the Tribal Labor Relations Ordinance set forth in Appendix D to this Compact, and the Gaming Activities may continue only as long as the Tribe maintains the ordinance.
+The Tribe shall provide written notice to the State that it has adopted the ordinance, along with a copy of the ordinance as adopted.